THEROER/MagicUtils/README.md

 **Highlights**
 - `Platform`, `PlatformLogger`, and `Audience` interfaces decouple core code from Bukkit-specific APIs.
-- `platform-bukkit` supplies a full provider; `platform-neoforge` adds a minimal adapter (config dir, console audience, logging, main-thread execution).
+- `platform-bukkit` supplies a full provider; `platform-fabric` bridges Fabric; `platform-neoforge` adds a minimal adapter (config dir, console audience, logging, main-thread execution).
 - `ConfigManager` and `LanguageManager` accept either a `Platform` or a legacy plugin instance (auto-resolves to a Bukkit provider when possible).

 **Usage notes**
-- Use `new BukkitPlatformProvider(plugin)` (or your own `Platform` implementation) when wiring MagicUtils in non-Bukkit contexts.
+- Use `new BukkitPlatformProvider(plugin)` or `new FabricPlatformProvider(serverSupplier, logger)` when wiring MagicUtils.
 - For other platforms, implement the `Platform`/`Audience`/`PlatformLogger` trio and pass it into managers.
 - Typical setup in a Bukkit plugin:
   ```java